camikazegreen/interview/README.md

 Those tests will be tagged with `@story` and operate on a higher level than the `@regression` tagged tests.

 ## CI Server ##

-### Background ###

-This configures automated tests of a custom Drupal distribution built by [UA Quickstart](https://bitbucket.org/ua_drupal/ua_quickstart) as one of the [University of Arizona Drupal](https://bitbucket.org/ua_drupal) projects.
-It uses descriptions of how a web site based on UA Quickstart should behave that are simple enough that people who do not have a web development background can understand them, but are not merely additional documentation; they are written using the popular [Gherkin](http://docs.behat.org/en/v2.5/guides/1.gherkin.html) syntax, which automated testing software can process.
-It supports at least two contrasting styles of test.

-- _User Stories:_ The UX and development teams should collaborate on the tests for new features added to UA Quickstart to be sure that they work as expected (the methodology known as behavior-driven development); these very high-level tests are the main justification for the friendly natural language syntax.
-- _Integration Tests:_ Developers working on UA Quickstart can nevertheless couch their tests in the same style, but refer to the low-level behavior of pieces of code and fragments of web pages; these are particularly important for regression testing (checking that additions and bug fixes do not break existing code).

-[Behat](https://github.com/Behat/Behat) processes the tests; it is a general behavior-driven development tool for PHP, augmented in this case by [Mink](http://mink.behat.org/en/latest/index.html), an adapter library that provides a unified PHP interface to several different web browsers (allowing Behat tests to refer to web sites), and by additional extensions giving immediate access to the Drupal installation running a web site, [The Drupal Extension to Behat and Mink](https://github.com/jhedstrom/drupalextension).
-A different software tool, Cucumber, originally introduced the Gherkin syntax, so this is widely used and documented.

 ### Requirements ###